mateimicu/rev/README.md

 There is another option I was looking it but I don't have the time to implement a PoC for it:
 To use two separate products and abstract them at the code level.
 For example use [dynamodb](https://aws.amazon.com/dynamodb/) for AWS and [Cloud Firestore](https://firebase.google.com/docs/firestore) for GPC.

+#### What web server should I use ?

+Using the built-in development server for flask is not recommended and I went with unicorn that should be fast and secure.
+If we need complex features we can look at nginx but the most common things nginx provides can be configured at Ingress level.

+#### Local automation

+I decided to go with Make files for wrapping all the scripts and tooling because it is a common standard.
+Not widely used for python but in this scenario it does the job.

+#### How to expose metrics ?

+We have a few options:

+* Send them directly to CloudWatch
+* Integrate with another tool like DataDog
+* Use Prometheus format

+I decided to got with Prometheus for a few reasons:

+* We can use [Amazon Managed Service for Prometheus](https://aws.amazon.com/prometheus/) in AWS
+* DataDog can scrape Prometheus metrics
+* We can even install our own Prometheus in the cluster
+* The format is open and there are tools to export them to other systems

 ##### ToDo